 Carole \c(a)-ro-le\ as a name for girls is of Old German origin, and the name Carole means "free man".
-Carole is a variation of Carol (Old German): originally a male name, an anglicized form of Carolus (see Charles).
-Carole is also a variant of Caroline (Old German): from the French form of Latin or Italian Carolina, a feminine derivative of Carolus (see Charles).
+Carole is a variation of Carol (Old German): originally a male name.
+Carole is also a variant of Caroline (Old German).

 Shown below is the birth name popularity of Carole for girls.
 Carole entered the list in 1910-1919 and reached its top rank of #60 in the U.S. during the years 1940-1949, but is not ranked at the moment.
 (2014 Birth Statistics)

-Below is a graphed comparison of the popularity of the girl name Carole and corresponding names.
-Popular related forms of Carole listed in the Top 1000 are Carla (#864 last year), Carley, Carly (#357), Carol, Carolee, Caroline (#58), Carolyn (#742), Carrie, Carrol, Carroll, Caryl and Karol.
-These girl names were at the top of their popularity during 1940-1949 and have become much less widespread since, with forms such as Carla, Carley, Carolyn, Carroll and Caryl falling out of fashion.
+Below is a graphed comparison of the usage of Carole and corresponding names.
+Carla (#864 last year), Carley, Carly (#357), Carol, Carolee, Caroline (#58), Carolyn (#742), Carrie, Carrol, Carroll, Caryl and Karol are the popular related forms of Carole listed in the Top 1000.
+These girl names were at the top of their popularity during the years 1940-1949 (usage of 0.5375%) and have become much less widespread since (usage 0.1522%, down 71.7%), with forms such as Carla, Carley, Carolyn, Carroll and Caryl falling out of fashion.
 Carly (#357) and Caroline (#58) are two of the more chic birth names here, with Caroline having a resurgence in popularity.
 (2014 Birth Statistics)